The-mandemOS-boys/MandemOS-Server--Hecate-/README.md

 This is the base of a fully interactive coding bot.
 Expand with AI core or Discord input.

 ### ChatGPT Integration
 Hecate can now send your text prompts to OpenAI's ChatGPT.
+It uses the `gpt-4o` model for generating replies.
 By default it looks for the API key in the `OPENAI_API_KEY` environment variable.
 If that isn't present, it will attempt to load a key from a file named `openai_key.txt` in the repository root.